Backward-curved plenum AHU fan on the Jitamitra shop floor

 Fans for HVAC & commercial buildings — AHU to smoke.

-A commercial building runs a different fan duty from a plant: the air is clean, but the fan has to be efficient, quiet, and — on the smoke and car-park circuits — code-compliant for life safety.
-AHU supply and return, general and dilution ventilation, car-park and basement extract, kitchen and roof exhaust, and the emergency smoke fans that have to keep running while the fire does.
-We engineer across the whole building envelope, not one box off a shelf: 52 executed HVAC & commercial-building duties, across the full envelope below — up to 2,00,000 CMH, 2,000 mmWC, 400 HP and 600 °C on the smoke duty.
+A commercial building runs a different fan duty from a plant: the air is clean, but the fan has to be efficient, quiet, and — on the smoke and car-park circuits — built to the hot duty your life-safety strategy specifies.
+AHU supply and return, general and dilution ventilation, car-park and basement extract, kitchen and roof exhaust, and the emergency smoke fans that have to move hot smoke at the temperature-time duty and hold time your smoke-control strategy specifies.
+We engineer across the whole building envelope, not one box off a shelf: 40 HVAC & commercial-building fans delivered, across the full envelope below — up to 2,25,000 CMH, 2,000 mmWC, 425 HP and 500 °C on the smoke duty.

 300 °C / 2 hsmoke-fan rating